Large Chicken Bacon Ranch

 - Really Big Taco

 Stoner's pizza sauce topped with beef, jalapenos, sprinkled with taco seasoning and covered with whole-milk mozzarella cheese.
-Served with a side of lettuce, tomato, sour cream and buffalo sauce.$26.99
+Served with a side of lettuce, tomato, sour cream and buffalo sauce.$20.99

 - Really Big Italian Steak